conan-io/docs/installation.rst

 If installed via the "installers" (.exe, .deb), download the new installer and execute it.

+The default ``<userhome>/.conan/settings.yml`` file, containing the definition of compiler versions, etc., will be upgraded if possible.
+But if Conan detects some local changes, it will not overwrite it.
+In that case, you can remove the ``settings.yml`` file manually, it will be created with the new information the first time it is required.

 The upgrade shouldn't affect the installed packages or cache information.
 If something goes wrong, you can try removing the conan cache (``<userhome>/.conan``) folder.